ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/_index.md

 ---
-title: Sample CPython with WindowsPerf and Arm SPE
+title: Profile Performance with Arm SPE and WindowsPerf

 minutes_to_complete: 30